Gill Tunstall - MA Integrative Counselling, MBACP (Accredited) (SE23)

 My background in the Social Services and Higher Education include experience of work related issues including bullying in the workplace.

-I am a member of the British Association of Counselling and Psychotherapy (BACP) and the British Infertility Counselling Association (BICA) and abide by their codes of ethics.
+I am a member of the British Association of Counselling and Psychotherapy (BACP) and abide by their codes of ethics.

 It is important to me that my clients feel safe and comfortable.
 You can be sure that I will always respect the confidentiality of the counselling process.

 Being registered/accredited with a professional body means an individual must have achieved a substantial level of training and experience approved by their member organisation.

 British Association for Counselling & Psychotherapy